georgethrax/ideas/README.md

  Metric Leaning with only one class information.
 Is that learnable?
 No dissimilarity set.

  Triplet.
 Knowledge-Graph?
-S&J [Schultz and Joachims, 2003]
+S&J [Schultz and Joachims, 2003].
+SVM??

  "Robust" Metric Learning?
 Robust Distance Metric Learning with Auxiliary Knowledge, IJCAI 2009